maddevsio/vue-madboiler/README.md

 1. The mock server will start
 2. The server for integration and component tests starts
-3. Opens a window with a list of all the tests that you can run and see the process.
+3. Opens a window with a list of all the tests that you can run and see the process
-4. Then you can start writing tests.
+4. Then you can start writing tests

 #### Folders and files